 Tender fresh sorghum Is A cereal ingredient revisited by me after many many years.
 Many of us Indians do use jowar flour and even use the jowar grains. but not many of us do not know about these green tiny tender jowar grains and how they can be used.
 Let me tell you These grains are rich in nutrients and very good for health. they are cooling in nature as well.
 They also make a for an excellent gluten free cereal.

 During the winters, the farmers harvest the tender jowar and sell it in some parts of maharashtra.
 Some of you must have heard about hurda parties too.

-tender fresh jowar is called as hurda in marathi and ponk in gujarati. on a recent visit to a plant and flower show, a local farmer was selling these fresh sorghum. i got a packet and made two dishes. one is this bhel and the other upcoming post will be a hurda bhaji or pakora/fritters. my whole family enjoyed both the dishes. you can also check this hurda upma recipe.
+On a recent visit to a plant and flower show, a local farmer was selling these fresh sorghum.
+I got a packet and made two dishes.
+One is this bhel and the other upcoming post will be a Hurda bhaji or pakora/fritter. my whole family enjoyed both the dishes.
+Two more recipes I have shared with hurda are:

 - 1 cup hurda (ponk or fresh tender jowar or sorghum)

 - 1 green chili (hari mirch) - chopped